PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

 - If a parameter has a variety of optional type, use `|` to separate;
 - A space should be left between the parameter name and the type.
 - A list or tuple containing an object of a certain type can be represented by `list[{type name}]` and `tuple[{type name}]`.
 For example, `list[int]` represents a list containing an element of type int. `tuple[int|float]` equivalent to `tuple[int]| tuple[float]`;
-- When using the description of `list[{type name}]` and `tuple[{type name}]`, the default assumption is that the list or tuple parameters are homogeneous (that is, all elements contained in them have the same type).
+- When using the description of `list[{type name}]` and `tuple[{type name}]`, the default assumption is that the list or tuple parameters are homogeneous (that is, all elements contained in the list or tuple have the same type).
 If the list or tuple parameters are heterogeneous, it needs to be explained in the literal description.
-- Separated type if it is a simple type such as `int`, `Tensor` etc, then `|` don't need to add a space before and after, if it is a more complex types such as `list[int]` and `tuple[float]` requires to add a space before and after `|`;
+- If the separated type is a simple type such as `int`, `Tensor`, etc., there is no need to add a space before and after the `|`.
+However, if it is multiple complex types such as `list[int]` and `tuple[float]`, a space should be added before and after the `|`.
-- For parameters that have a default value, at least explain the logic of taking the default value, not just what the parameter is and what the default value is.
+- For parameters that have a default value, please explain why we use that default value, not just what the parameter is and what the default value is.

 Example: